felangel/bloc/docs/az/flutterbloccoreconcepts.md

 ### BlocListener

 **BlocListener** is a Flutter widget which takes a `BlocWidgetListener` and an optional `Bloc` and invokes the `listener` in response to state changes in the bloc.
 It should be used for functionality that needs to occur once per state change such as navigation, showing a `SnackBar`, showing a `Dialog`, etc...
+**BlocListener** is a Flutter widget which takes a `BlocWidgetListener` and an optional `Bloc` and invokes the `listener` in response to state changes in the bloc.
+It should be used for functionality that needs to occur once per state change such as navigation, showing a `SnackBar`, showing a `Dialog`, etc...

 `listener` is only called once for each state change (**NOT** including `initialState`) unlike `builder` in `BlocBuilder` and is a `void` function.